belke05/custom_object_detection/README.md

 ## 5 TF_records

-move over all the created files of your image directory to drive
+move over all the created files of your image directory to drive there create the tf-records

+## 6 follow colab notebooks

+- model.ckpt data /model.ckpt index / model.ckpt meta

+- you can execute export inference graph but this won't be enough for deployment in production

+- and a saved_model directory

+1. follow the custom object detector directory
+2. make your first inference with the make inference in colab notebook
+3. make inference on own webcam image using jupyter notebook load model on webcam

+## 7 for production deployment

+description in export for production notebook